 The course is run over a 2 day weekend at a cost of $400.

 It is a prerequisite to be Tow Endorsed to attend this course.
 If students have not previously completed their Tow Endorsement this can be done on the Friday before the course starts at a discounted rate of $200.

 Next course dates:

-Learn to Thermal on weekend of 8th & 9th April 2017
+Learn to Thermal on weekend of 30th September and 1st October 2017

 " I joined SEQ's 'learn to thermal' course in April 2016.
 I had only flown about 15 hours at the time, mostly ridge soaring and sleddies - the only thermalling experience I had was under direct instruction during my initial course.
 Being able to get my towing endorsement at the same time was an added bonus.
 There was a lot to get through in a short amount of time, but what I learnt opened up a whole new aspect of the sport and was exactly what I needed to help me progress to the next level.
 Being able to climb up to cloud base over completely flat terrain, and to stay there for hours is what I am talking about - 'real' paragliding, and the precursor to going cross country.
 Shane has a great ability to know exactly what is going on in the thermal he has just towed you into and what you are doing right or wrong, despite being hundreds of metres below on the ground.
 I can still hear his advice now every time I hit a thermal, or when I've just dropped out of one.
 Since completing the course I have had many successful thermal flights, including my first 'low save'.
 I'm a lot more confident in my ability to get up to cloud base now, taking this course was definitely a milestone for me. "